 dirty but can also lead to the growth of bacteria and odors if they are not cleaned properly.
 Knowing how to clean a mattress stain can help you keep your mattress looking and smelling fresh.

-Do You Know What's in Your Mattress?
+Do You Know What’s in

 Most mattresses are made up of some type of foam.
 This foam is often made from polyurethane, even in memory foam mattresses.
 Foam gets dirty over time through regular usage which can cause the buildup of odors, bacteria, mold, or mildew.
 Some mattresses may also contain certain types of chemicals that are used to treat the mattress.
 These may includes flame retardants and petroleum-based chemicals.
 It’s important to be aware of the materials that comprise your mattress when you’re preparing to clean it as some fabrics require specific cleaning processes.

-Possible Causes of Stains in Mattresses
+Possible Causes of

 Your mattress can become stained simply from the buildup of dust and dirt.
 When left for extended periods of time dust can get into the fibers of the mattress leaving it looking dingy and aged.